sharkey34/amway-rewards-nfc-android/README/README.md

 ### Installing

 1. Download Android Studio.
-2. Download the Project.
+2. Download the APK.
-3. Open the Project file.
+3. Open the APK.
 4. Run.

 ## Built With